Montalcino, the Home of Brunello

 A short walk from the Fortress is also Palazzo Pieri (Via Ricasoli, 2), a delightful old building with a shaded courtyard.
 Built to house French soldiers during the French occupation of the town from 1555 to 1559, it is now a great place to wind down and have a drink.

 The Church of Sant’Agostino, with its simple 13th-century façade, lies just across the street from Palazzo Pieri and boasts some beautiful 14th-century frescoes by the artists of the Sienese school.
-Adjacent to the church is also the former convent, now a museum, with paintings and sculptures from the 14th century and artifacts recovered from archaeological excavations around the town.
+Adjacent to the church is also the former convent, now a museum, with paintings and sculptures from the same period and artifacts recovered from archaeological excavations around the town.

 From the Church of Sant’Agostino, you can easily reach the Duomo di San Salvatore by walking along Via Spagni.
 Originally built in the 14th century, it was levelled and rebuilt into the present cathedral in 1832.
 The Duomo stands in the oldest part of town and offers a nice view of Montalcino.